 Arctic Wolf Scientific Name

-- The scientific name of Arctic wolf is Canis lupus arctos.
+- The scientific name of the Arctic wolf is Canis lupus arctos.

 Arctic Wolf Classification